IATI/iati-tables-docs/docs/index.rst

 `IATI Tables <https://tables.iatistandard.org/>`_ transforms data published to the International Aid Transparency Initiative (IATI) into relational tables.
 These data are available to users in multiple formats, including PostgreSQL, CSV, and a `Datasette instance <https://datasette.tables.iatistandard.org/>`_.

+We recommend IATI Tables for people wanting to:

+* query IATI data using SQL
+* download all IATI data in relational table format
+* analyse IATI data using notebooks.

 .. toctree::
     :hidden:
     :titlesonly: